Glasteriano/Object-oriented-programming-OOP/README.md

 ### Getter and Setter

   - Ways to modify a previous instance or data in order to avoid errors.
+  - In the file the price was a string and not a int or float, so it was setted in a proper way to compute the discount

 ### Encapsulation